-INTRODUCTION
+- INTRODUCTION

-- 1. The new curriculum physics practical assessment consists of only two (2) scenario questions, from either Mechanics, light or electricity and a learner attempts only one question.
+1. The new curriculum physics practical assessment constitute (2) scenario questions, from either Mechanics, light electricity and a learner attempts only one question.

-- 2. The duration for this exam is strictly 2 hours.
+2. The duration for this exam is strictly 2 hours.

-- 3. The steps in a scientific investigation are;
+3. The steps in a scientific investigation are;

-- observing a situation,
+observing a situation,

-- · identifying a problem or question,
+identifying a problem or question,

-- · identifying variables involved,
+identifying variables involved,

-- · formulating a hypothesis,
+formulating a hypothesis,

-- · designing and carrying out an experiment,
+designing and carrying out an experiment,

-- collecting and tabulating data,
+collecting and tabulating data,

-- writing a report for the investigation.
+writing a report for the investigation.
+1. The new curriculum physics practical assessment consists of only two (2) scenario questions, from either Mechanics, light or

-INDICATORS FOR PHYSICS SCIENTIFIC INVESTIGATION

-The learner must write a practical work report which will include the following;
+The learner must write a practical work report which will include the

-- (a) Aim of the scientific investigation (experiment).
+- Aim of the scientific investigation (experiment).

-- (b) Variables of the experiment
+- Variables of the experiment

 - Independent variable

 - Dependent variable

 - Controlled variable

 - (c) Hypothesis

 - (d) List of apparatus and materials

 - (e) Procedure of the experiment and setup

 - (f) Presentation of data

 - Table of results

 - Graphs

-- · Calculation of the slope
+- Calculation of the slope

 - (g) Sources of errors

 - (h) Precautions

 - (i) Conclusion; conclusions can come from the value of the graph, the value of the slope or intercepts etc.